-Asus has a reputation for manufacturing great consumer products and the Taiwanese firm – known for its laptops and motherboards – has been trying its hand at wireless products.
-The BRT-AC828 is its only business router and the device ticks a lot of boxes, even for small businesses looking for more than 10 simultaneous connections.
+Asus has a reputation for manufacturing great consumer products, and the Taiwanese firm – known for its laptops and motherboards – has been trying its hand at wireless products.
+The BRT-AC828 (opens in new tab) is its only business router, and the device ticks many boxes, even for small businesses looking for more than ten simultaneous connections.

-Granted, it is excruciatingly expensive but packs the sort of features you’d never expect from a router like an M.2 slot to plug in an SSD to convert it into a mini-NAS.
-There’s a lot more here including support for RADIUS, the ability to aggregate four 1Gb Ethernet ports into a virtual 4Gb one (it has a mighty eight Gigabit Ethernet ports in all) and even support for LTE as a backup connection to improve resilience – the router already has two 1Gbps WAN ports that can be aggregated or used independently.
+Granted, it is excruciatingly expensive but packs the sort of features you’d never expect from a router, like an M.2 slot to plug in an SSD to convert it into a mini-NAS.
+There’s a lot more here, including RADIUS support, the ability to aggregate four 1Gb Ethernet ports into a virtual 4Gb one (it has a mighty eight Gigabit Ethernet ports in all), and even support for LTE as a backup connection to improve resilience – the router already has two 1Gbps WAN ports that can be aggregated or used independently.

-As you’d expect from a top of the range router, it offers 4x4 MU-MIMO and theoretical speeds of up to 2.6Gbps with open plan coverage up to 100m (albeit on the 2.4GHz band).
-Asus has also partnered with Trend Micro to offer a built-in security package called AIProtection.(opens in new tab)
+As you’d expect from a top-of-the-range router, it offers 4x4 MU-MIMO and theoretical speeds of up to 2.6Gbps with open plan coverage up to 100m (albeit on the 2.4GHz band).
+Asus has partnered with Trend Micro to offer a built-in security package called AIProtection.(opens in new tab)

 Read the full review: Netgear Orbi Pro

-Its most intriguing feature, though, has to be support for 802.11ad which is a short range, high-speed connectivity that requires line of sight to work properly.
+Its most intriguing feature, though, has to be support for 802.11ad, which is short-range, high-speed connectivity that requires a line of sight to work correctly.
 Also known as WiGig, it operates in the 60GHz spectrum and aims to replace wires altogether.

-One unexpected goodie included with the router is a 6-month subscription to Amazon Cloud Drive (double check which one, though, as Amazon killed the ‘unlimited’ tier mentioned in the marketing literature) and that’s a great bonus for backup purposes.
+One unexpected goodie included with the router is a 6-month subscription to Amazon Cloud Drive (double check which one, though, as Amazon killed the ‘unlimited’ tier mentioned in the marketing literature), and that’s an excellent bonus for backup purposes.(opens in new tab)

 While it only has 4GB of storage built-in, you can connect an external hard drive and configure your own cloud service similar to Google Drive or Microsoft OneDrive.
-You can even download a selection of NAS-grade apps like a VPN client and server.
-Unfortunately, the app selection is sparse at the moment, and the ecosystem needs better community support – which hopefully it’ll get going forward.
+You can even download several NAS-grade apps like a VPN client and server.
+Unfortunately, the app selection is sparse at the moment, and the ecosystem needs better community support – hopefully, it’ll get going forward.

-Though it’s not exactly fool-proof in terms of its setup process and the more complex functions it offers, the Synology RT2600ac is much more accessible than most NAS devices.
-Bear in mind that this is only Synology’s second attempt at devising a router of its own, so despite some shortcomings here, there’s plenty of room to improve.
+Though it’s not precisely foolproof in terms of its setup process and its more complex functions, the Synology RT2600ac is much more accessible than most NAS devices.
+Remember that this is only Synology’s second attempt at devising a router of its own, so despite some shortcomings here, there’s plenty of room to improve.

 Read the full review: Synology RT2600ac

-- We’ve also picked out the best best wifi extenders of 2018
+- We’ve also picked out the best Wi-Fi extenders